Macron or Le Pen: France faces stark choice for president | Politics

 - France

-But a surprise Le Pen victory could not be ruled out, given the high numbers of voters who were undecided or not sure if they would vote at all in the presidential runoff.
-With polls showing neither candidate able to count on enough committed supporters, much will depend on a cohort of voters who are weighing up anxiety about the implications of a far-right presidency against anger at Macron's record since his 2017 election.

-If Le Pen does win, it would likely carry the same sense of stunning political upheaval as the British vote to leave the European Union or the U.S. election of Donald Trump in 2016.
+But a surprise Le Pen victory could not be ruled out.
+With polls showing neither candidate able to count on enough core supporters to win, much will depend on those still weighing up anxiety about the implications of a far-right presidency against anger at Macron's record since his 2017 election.
+A Le Pen victory would mark a political upheaval for Western democracies on a par with Brexit or the U.S. election of Donald Trump in 2016, ending decades of rule by mainstream French leaders and the latest threat to the future of the European Union.

 Polls opened at 8 a.m.
 (0600 GMT) and will close at 8 p.m.
 (1800 GMT).
 Initial projections by pollsters are expected as soon as polls close.
+By noon, some 26.4% of voters had cast their ballots - two points down on 2017 when final turnout was already at its lowest point for nearly half a century.

+Hugo Winter, a 26-year-old salesman in Paris, said he would be among those who would not bother to cast a vote.
+"I don't see the point in choosing between two things that don't correspond to my ideas," Winter said as he did some morning food shopping.
+"We live in a parallel world.
+The politicians don't represent the people."

 In Douai, a mid-sized town in northern France where Le Pen was ahead of Macron in the first round of voting two weeks ago, pensioner Andrée Loeuillet, 69, said she had voted for Macron, as she did on April 10.
 "He has his faults but he has qualities too.
 He is the one best placed to continue, we are living through difficult times," she said.

-Macron, 44 and the winner in the same matchup five years ago, has warned of "civil war" if Le Pen - whose policies include a ban on wearing Muslim headscarves in public - is elected and has called on democrats of all stripes to back him.
-Le Pen, 53, focused her campaign on the rising cost of living in the world's seventh-largest economy, which much French say has worsened with the surge in global energy prices.
+Macron, 44, who won against Le Pen in the last presidential election five years ago, has warned of "civil war" if Le Pen - whose policies include a ban on wearing Muslim headscarves in public - is elected and has called on democrats of all stripes to back him.
+Le Pen, 53, focused her campaign on the rising cost of living in the world's seventh-largest economy, which much French says has worsened with the surge in global energy prices.
 She has also zeroed in on Macron's abrasive leadership style, which she says shows an elitist contempt for ordinary people.

 "The question on Sunday is simple: Macron or France," she told a rally in the northern town of Arras on Thursday.
 DISLIKE FOR MACRON